expo/expo-github-action/preview/README.md

 When automating these preview comments, you have to be careful not to spam a pull request on every successful run.
 Every comment contains a generated **message-id** to identify previously made comments and update them instead of creating a new comment.

+### Update branch and workflow triggers

+GitHub Actions uses slightly different checkout logic for different workflow triggers.
+When using the `push` trigger, GitHub Actions checks out the branch that was pushed to.
+But for [`pull_request` triggers][link-gha-trigger-pull], GitHub Actions might use a temporary branch name.
+This affects in what "branch" your EAS Update is created when using the `--auto` flag.

 ### GitHub tokens

 When using the GitHub API, you always need to be authenticated.